The Governors play a very important role in the running of Kirk Fenton CE Primary School, supporting Mrs Williams and all of the staff.

 What do we do

 Governors form an integral part of school life.
 We are a team of volunteers from all walks of life, with different skills and talents who help define the aims and aspirations of the school.
 We act as a critical friend and determine the strategic direction of Kirk Fenton School.
-This is done in close consultation with Mrs Curry, as head teacher and with all members of staff.
+This is done in close consultation with Mrs Williams, as head teacher and with all members of staff.

 Kirk Fenton is a Church of England voluntary controlled school.
 This means that the Diocese of York owns the site but the landlord is the local authority, North Yorkshire.
 North Yorkshire give us the money to operate the school and are responsible for, in consultation with us, admitting pupils to Kirk Fenton School.